MoreOrLessSoftware/moonlight-android/README.md

 These seem to reduce latency by a couple ms on my Pixel 7a and also actual rendering latency by 1 or 2 frames in my tests.
 To use, enable the "Ultra Low Latency" setting and I would suggest Balanced frame pacing.

+### 7. Force HDR (10-bit SDR) streaming on devices that don't support HDR (Experimental)

+Some non-HDR devices can still stream 10-bit SDR if Sunshine sends it.
+This simple hack bypasses the HEVC decoder check for HDR10 when you have the "Enable HDR" setting activated.

 ## Features and Improvements Merged from Artemis

 - Ultra low latency mode with Snapdragon (8 Gen 2+) and MediaTek (MTK) latency improvements

 ## Download

-[Download the latest v0.2.16 release here](https://github.com/MoreOrLessSoftware/moonlight-android/releases/download/v0.2.16/moonlight-X-nonRoot-release-v0.2.16a.apk).
+[Download the latest v0.2.18 release here](https://github.com/MoreOrLessSoftware/moonlight-android/releases/download/v0.2.18/moonlight-X-nonRoot-release-v0.2.18.apk).
 This APK will install as a new app called Moonlight X.

 ## Building
 * Install Android Studio and the Android NDK